Pollot/dotfiles/installation/fedora.md

 ```

 ### Final steps
-1. Reboot and start a Qtile session.
+1. Reboot and start a chosen session.

 2. Use nvidia-settings to change your displays configuration.
 Save changes to X configuration file to preserve them (requires root privileges):
 ```